leftl/leftl.github.io/content/posts/leetcode-set-matrix-zeroes-pt-2/index.md

 ![Example: overwriting column with flag at (0,0)](column-flag-issue.png)

+Looking at the element shaded red, at position `(0,2)`, a zero has been incorrectly placed.
+There is no zero in the corresponding row or column defining this element.
 What went wrong?
 Since there was a zero in the first row, specifically at `(1,0)`, when we set the flag in this column, it's written at `(0,0)`.
 This seems fine until we iterate through the first row.
 The flag at the `(0,0)` position pertains only to the column, not the row.
 So, as zeroes are filled, the flag incorrectly indicates that the first row must also be overwritten with zeroes.
 This is **incorrect**.
 But how can we fix it?

 Instead of writing a flag in the matrix if the first column must be overwritten, a single boolean can be used.
 That is, we will not write a zero at `(0,0)`, but instead set a bool `col_fill = true`.
 As a result, we will check this bool value when setting zeroes for the column, rather than the element `(0,0)`.
 That element can now be used safely as a flag for **just** the first row.